 If you are injured in a car accident in Los Angeles, CA one of the most important things you can do is to request that the responding officer complete a police report.
 The report, which may also be referred to as a Traffic Collision Report, can be a great source of information for an attorney if you decide to pursue a claim for damages.
 The report will provide a “snapshot” of your accident and help to preserve details that may be lost or forgotten down the line.

 The more information you attorney has, the greater your chances of recovering the compensation you deserve.
 Since police reports are generated by an unbiased third-party, attorneys can generally rely on the information they contain.
-If you have been injured in a California car accident, do not hesitate to contact an experienced personal injury attorney.
+If you have been injured in a California car accident, do not hesitate to contact an experienced personal injury attorney in Los Angeles.

 Police Reports Will Reflect Information That You May Not Remember